 - How to allow website visitors to filter and sort content by taxonomy filter.

 By the end of this tutorial, you’ll be able to create custom taxonomies and custom post types and display them to visitors like this:

 If you are a beginner WordPress user, custom taxonomies can be a little confusing.
 Let’s start with that.

 A WordPress taxonomy is a way to organize and structure the content on your website.
 Just like how taxonomy (as a field of study) has helped biologists classify and group biological organisms, WordPress custom taxonomy function helps organize the content on a WordPress site.

 By default, every WordPress site has two taxonomies:

 You can use them to group or structure blog posts and pages on your website fairly quickly.

-While these might be sufficient to manage and structure content type on a standard website, they can be pretty limiting if you wish to further categorize and diversify your website content.
+While these might be sufficient to manage and structure content type on a standard website, they can be pretty limiting if you wish to further categorize and diversify your WordPress content.

-For example, if you have a movie review website, you can add ‘Genre’ as a custom taxonomy so your visitors can directly check your reviews of the movies in that particular genre.
+For example, if you have a movie review website, you can add ‘Genre’ as a custom taxonomy.
+Your visitors can directly check your reviews of the movies in that particular genre.
 Based on your website's content, these genres can be horror, action, drama, thriller, adventure, etc.

 - Action (Parent taxonomy)